-This course is a study of skeletal anatomy excluding the skull.
+This course is the study of skeletal anatomy excluding the skull.
 Emphasis is placed on the relationship between bony structures.
-Students will learn to identify body landmarks relevant to radiographic positioning.
-Classes will stress the importance of identifying radiographic anatomy that correlates to the radiographic images taught in XRA110 Radiographic Positioning I. Visceral anatomy will be taught for the chest and abdomen.
+Students will learn to identify bony landmarks relevant to radiographic positioning.
+Classes will stress the importance of identifying radiographic anatomy that correlates to radiographic images taught in XRA 110, Radiography 1.
+Gross Anatomy will be taught for the head, neck, chest, and abdomen/pelvis.